Leo-gif-hihi/haddock3-znd/us manual.md

 ## 6. Modes & performance knobs

+- **Multi-chain files are preserved**.
+Chains are kept together in a single PDB file with TER statements separating chains and an END statement at the end.
-- **All PDB files are automatically split by chain**.
-By default, chains from the same PDB are kept together via body restraints.
+- By default, chains from the same PDB are kept together via body restraints during docking.
 - `--keep-chains-separate` → disable automatic body restraints, allowing chains to move independently during docking.
 - `--ncores` influences parallelism in HADDOCK (default 10).
 - `--sampling` adjusts rigid-body sampling (versions: V1 default 10000, others 4000 unless overridden).
 Lowering it speeds up first stage.